 Instrument: C-band Synthetic Aperture Radar (SAR)

 Main applications: Monitoring sea ice, oil spills, marine winds, waves & currents, land-use change, and emergency management (e.g. for floods and earthquakes).

 Sentinel-1 Data Availability

-Sentinel-1 datasets with sensing date before 31 August 2018 (except for SLC* products) are stored on the ONDA long-term Archive.
+Sentinel-1 datasets with sensing date before 30 June 2019 (except for SLC* products) are stored on the ONDA Archive.